eo4geocourses/GEOF_Copernicus-Service-Land/README.md

 This is a HTML presentation designed within EO4GEO project, T4.3.
 All the rights belong to the University of Zagreb Faculty of Geodesy (GEOF).
 Thank you for reading this!
+This is an introductory course about The Copernicus Land Monitoring Service (CLMS) and its components and the data they provide.
+Copernicus is a European programme for monitoring the Earth.
+It combines satellite observation data with data from sensor networks on the Earth’s surface to build a comprehensive picture of our planet and its environment.
+Three components make up Copernicus: Space, Services and In Situ.
+The one of Services Component is for land areas: CLMS.
+Within these services, the data collected are processed to give reliable and up-to-date information about the land areas.
+CLMS provides geographical information on land cover to a broad range of users in the field of environmental terrestrial applications.
+The land theme is divided into four main components: Global, Pan-European, Local and Imagery and reference data.
+This includes information on land cover characteristics and changes, land use, vegetation state, water cycle and Earth surface energy variables.
+Copernicus products and services are continually evolving.
+The course provides an overview of search engines through which data on land cover can be obtained.

+Learning outcomes
+-	Understand the basic concepts of Copernicus Service – Land.
+-	Recognize and select necessary data for a specific purpose within the GI/EO.
+-	Select objects using attribute and spatial queries.
+-	Categorize data within the components of the Copernicus Land Monitoring Service.